 One of my favorite parts of the Christmas story in Luke 2 is the shepherds.
-I love that the first people to be told about the coming of Jesus weren’t the religious elite or kings and rulers, but were instead common shepherds, ordinary working-class people.
+I love that the first people to be told about the coming of Jesus weren’t the religious elite or kings and rulers.
+Instead, they were instead common shepherds, ordinary working-class people.

-When Jesus describes Himself as a shepherd throughout the gospels, I think back to the first people who visited Him as He lay in the manger.
+When Jesus describes himself as a shepherd in the gospels, I think back to the first people who visited him as he lay in the manger.

-The shepherds were also the first evangelists.
-They took the good news that was told to them by the angels and that they witnessed with their own eyes, and told everyone they met.
+The shepherds were the first evangelists.
+They took the good news that was told to them by the angels and that they witnessed with their own eyes, and shared it with everyone they met.
 They began the task of spreading this good news that would, as the angel said, bring great joy to all people.

-Just as the shepherds spread the good news at the beginning of Jesus’ life on earth, He commissioned His followers to spread the good news at the end of it, telling His disciples, “Therefore, go and make disciples of all nations.”
+If the shepherds spread the good news at the beginning of Jesus’ life on earth, Jesus commissioned his followers to spread the good news at the end of it, telling his disciples, “Therefore, go and make disciples of all nations.”

-Christmas offers a unique opportunity to share the good news, but it can be difficult to know where to start.
+Christmas offers a unique opportunity to share the good news, but it can be difficult to know how to start.
 Here are 5 keys to sharing your faith during the Christmas season.

 Prime with Prayer